magdyelsha3r-lab/Coustomer-Churen-Analysis-With-Excel/README.md

-# 📊 Customer Churn Analysis Dashboard
+ء   ءءءءء# 📊 Customer Churn Analysis Dashboard

 This project provides an **interactive dashboard** for analyzing **Customer Churn** using data visualization tools such as **Excel / Tableau / Power BI**.